satandyh/keepalived-exporter/README.md

 ### Playbook for VyOS

-You should reuse frr user/group.
+You should reuse keepalived user/group.
 For do that use in your group_vars `keepalived_exporter_create_usergroup: false`

 ```yaml
 # Prometheus exporters: ... keepalived, ...